 Cinnamon

 Cinnamon is sweet, tasty, and healthy.
-Various animal studies have revealed that cinnamon can positively impact blood vessel dilation and blood flow in the coronary arteries (which are responsible for supplying blood to the heart).
+Various animal studies have revealed that cinnamon can positively impact blood vessel dilation and blood flow in the coronary arteries (which supply blood to the heart).

-Research has also shown that cinnamon can help to lower blood pressure by relaxing blood vessels.
-This in turn improves circulation and keeps the heart working smoothly.
+Research has also shown that cinnamon can help lower blood pressure by relaxing blood vessels.
+This then improves circulation and keeps the heart running smoothly.

-For example, in this study of people with type 2 diabetes, consuming 1,200mg of cinnamon a day reduced systolic blood pressure (the force with which your heart pumps blood around your body) by an average of 3.4mmHg after 12 weeks.
+For example, in this study of stage 1 hypertension patients, consuming 1,500mg of cinnamon daily for 90 days showed a significant decrease in average systolic blood pressure (the force with which your heart pumps blood around your body) compared to a placebo group.

-Why not try one of these 10 healthy cinnamon recipes from Everyday Health?
+Why not try these 10 healthy cinnamon recipes from Everyday Health?
 You’ll find everything from honey cinnamon roasted sweet potato cubes to healthy cinnamon hot chocolate.

 4. Pomegranate